open-contracting/european-union-support/output/content/eforms/operations.md

 ### Get the person for an ultimate beneficial owner

-Get the `Organization` in `parties` whose `id` is equal to the value of `ancestor::efac:Organization/efac:Company/cac:PartyIdentification/cbc:ID`.
+Get the `Organization` object in the `parties` array whose `id` is equal to the value of `ancestor::efac:Organization/efac:Company/cac:PartyIdentification/cbc:ID`.
 If none exists yet:

 1. Add an `Organization` to `parties`
 1. Set its `.id` to the value of `ancestor::efac:Organization/efac:Company/cac:PartyIdentification/cbc:ID`.

-Get the `Person` in the organization's `.beneficialOwners` array whose `id` is equal to the value of `ancestor::efac:UltimateBeneficialOwner/cbc:ID`.
+Get the `Person` object in the organization's `.beneficialOwners` array whose `id` is equal to the value of `ancestor::efac:UltimateBeneficialOwner/cbc:ID`.
 If none exists yet:

 1. Add a `Person` to `.beneficialOwners`
 1. Set its `.id` to the value of `ancestor::efac:UltimateBeneficialOwner/cbc:ID`.